dkoz/PalPvP/README.md

+# 29th December 2025 Update

+PvP is now fixed with 0.7.0 update of Palworld so this mod is obsolete and will not be maintained further.

 # YetAnotherPvPFix

 Tired of having PvP break every single patch?
 This project aims to maintain PvP functionality without having to do complicated config adjustments like WorldOption.sav or other workarounds.